tryscer/flock/flock-music.md

 ​	"It should be leaving now!" says Cindy.
 At the top of the stairs we pass a column with the inscription "1500 East" and push through the doors.
 ​	"Eleanore!"
 Barry yells.
 ​	"Eleanore!"
 I join in.
-​	We are surrounded by hundreds of people.
+​	==We are surrounded by hundreds of people.
 Eleanore is nowhere to be found.
-The huge main room is all Greek columns and light from huge round windows and white marble floors and wide stone staircases reaching the train platform and little signs that say "Restrooms - Whites Only."
+The huge main room is all Greek columns and light from huge round windows and white marble floors and wide stone staircases reaching the train platform and little signs that say "Restrooms - Whites Only."==
 ​	"Run!" says Cindy.
 "I can hear the train.
 We might just get her."
 ​	We run towards the staircase.
 ​	"We'll spread out and search," says Barry.